walnuthq/madara-docs/docs/quickstart/use_appchain.md

 sidebar_position: 5
 ---

-# Query a running Appchain
+# Monitor a running Appchain

 ## Overview

 This quick-start guide helps you query your local Appchain.
-Please make sure you are running a local Appchain before continuing.
+Please make sure you are [running a local Appchain](/quickstart/run_appchain) before continuing.

-- Mongodb
-- Block number
-- State root

 Starting an Appchain launches multiple services.
 A few notable ones are:
 - MongoDB